demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 title: "Configuring Logging Using Timbre"
 date: 2019-09-29T10:08:01+05:30
 draft: true
-tags: ["clojure"]
+tags: ["clojure", "Timbre"]
 ---

 In the first two blog posts of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}), we learnt how to bootstrap a Clojure project using [Mount](https://github.com/tolitius/mount) & [Aero](https://github.com/juxt/aero) and how to configure database connection pooling & database migration along with reloaded workflow.
 We are going to continue on setting up the infrastructure and in this blog post, we are going to take up logging using [Timbre](https://github.com/ptaoussanis/timbre).

 Timbre is a Clojure/Script logging library that enable to configure logging using a simple Clojure map.
 If you ever had a hard time dealing with complex (XML based) configuration setup for logging, you will defenitely feel a breath of fresh air while using Timbre.
 Let's dive in!

 > This blog post is a part 3 of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}).